 - Sand flat trim, base board and cabinet door rails and stiles during construction

-But the only drawback is most upper cabinets are 42″.
+But the only drawback?
+Well, most upper cabinets are 42″.
 And that leaves this sander short (or narrow) of being the best drum sander for most cabinet jobs.

 Cabinet Grade Drum Sanders (22"+)